CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Can You Mix Breast Milk and Formula in the Same Bottle?

-That said, some experts don’t recommend this method.
+This is generally not advised.
 “Generally speaking, I’d keep them separate,” says Kathleen Kendall-Tackett, PhD, IBCLC, a health psychologist, clinical associate professor of pediatrics at Texas Tech University Health Sciences Center and author of Breastfeeding Doesn’t Need to Suck: How to Nurture Your Baby and Your Mental Health.
 If you choose to combination-feed, she suggests either feeding at the breast and topping off with formula as necessary, or alternating between breast milk and formula.

 Related Video